 21 – Chhatrapati Shivaji Maharaj Terminus Mumbai is UNESCO heritage protected as are the Mountain Railways of India – Kalka-Shimla Railway, Nilgiri Mountain Railway & Darjeeling Himalayan Railway

 We love Indian Railways as much as cricket in India and both should be experienced.
-On our Australian Cricket Tour To India 2022 we include Indian Railways in all hotel tours, saving you the infuriation of learning how to book Indian Railways, which in itself is another fantastic Indian adventure.
+On our Australian Cricket Tour To India 2023 we include Indian Railways in our hotel tours, saving you the infuriation of learning how to book Indian Railways, which in itself is another fantastic Indian adventure.